 6.2.1.3.5.1 Definition

-This dataType represents a description of the individual outputs of the NDT modelled twin.
+This dataType represents a description of the individual outputs of the NDT Job.
 It may be used to describe any of the following:

-- states of the network that have been modelled and are being reported by the NDT,
+- states of the network that have been modelled and are being reported by the NDT MnS Producer,

-- characteristics of the network that are being reported by the NDT.
+- characteristics of the network that are being reported by the NDT MnS Producer.

 The objects that have been modelled are described by specific network object instances represented by objectInstance and their specific characteristics (PMs, alarms, etc.) listed in objectAttributeList.